g-gemignani/g-gemignani.github.io/README.md

 As it is mentioned above, this is a static page.
 This means that all the HTML code needs to be built beforehand in order to be displayed properly on the web browser.
 But don't worry, GitHub will build the code for you every time you push.
 Nevertheless, pushing every 5 minutes (and cleaning the web browser cache) to see your page, does not sound like a good plan to develop a web page.
 Instead, you can install *Jekyll* to build and publish your page directly on your computer.
-On *Ubuntu 20.04 or 22.04* you can do the following steps:
+On *Ubuntu 20.04 or 22.04*, to do so, you can take the following steps:
 <a name="deploy_code"></a>
 ```console
 # Clone repo